-It was a treacherous crossing with violent storms that kept them from their intended destination of on the Hudson River.
+It was a treacherous crossing with violent storms that kept them from their intended destination on the Hudson River.
 Come December, after 66 days at sea, the ship finally made landfall far from where it should be, and dropped anchor off the tip of Cape Cod.
 A month later, the Mayflower crossed the bay, where the pilgrims (as they are now known) began the work of building the colony of Plymouth.

 In November of 1621, after a successful harvest, Gov. William Brandford arranged for a feast and invited the Wampanoag to attend, which they did in force; some 90 Indians attended the three-day festival.

-There is no record of the exact menu for the celebration, although we know that the Governor sent 5 men out fowling for wild birds and that the Indians brought 5 deer to the feast.
-While it is certainly possible that turkey and pumpkin were on the menu we cannot know that for sure.
+There is no record of the exact menu for the celebration, although we know that the governor sent five men out fowling for wild birds and that the Indians brought five deer to the feast.
+While it is certainly possible that turkey and pumpkin were on the menu, we cannot know that for sure.

 Thanksgiving Continues and Evolves

-There was no "Thanksgiving feast" in 1622, a year after the first one, but in 1623 the Plymouth colony did repeat the feast and days or periods of thanksgiving feasting spread through other colonies over the next few decades.
-It was never a formal, united, celebration but varied by location.
+There was no "Thanksgiving feast" in 1622, a year after the first one, but in 1623, the Plymouth colony did repeat the feast and days or periods of thanksgiving feasting spread through other colonies over the next few decades.
+It was never a formal, united celebration, but it varied by location.
 A few celebrated nearly every year, some only occasionally, but it was spreading.

 In 1789, George Washington issued the first Thanksgiving proclamation by the U.S. government, calling for Americans to express their gratitude for the successful completion of the war of independence and the ratification of the constitution.